HOW DO YOU TALK TO YOURSELF: THE STORY WE TELL OURSELVES

 Be supportive, encouraging, give constructive criticism when it’s due, but avoid harsh words that don’t help or serve anyone.

 As Jen Sincero writes in her book You Are A Badass, “Our thoughts become our words, our words become our beliefs, our beliefs become our actions, our actions become our habits and our habits become our realities.”

 Negative, mean, inward-looking words become the reality of our life.
 That’s not the focused, intentional, fun-filled, inspiring life that I want for myself or my family.

 HOW YOU CAN TALK KINDLY TO YOURSELF

-Here are some ways you can talk kindly to yourself to motivate and encourage positive action!
+Here are some practical tips and ways you can talk kindly to yourself to motivate and encourage positive action!

 Take a deep breath, count to ten and think about what you’re going to say and how you’re going to say it.

 Rehearse your lines, imagine you’re having a conversation with your best friend and imagine what he or she would say in response.